Osemozotan

-Uses

-Osemozotan is being investigated for use in treating pain, aggressive behavior, anxiety, depression, obsessive-compulsive disorder, and dependence on methamphetamine and cocaine.

-Pain
+Pharmacology

+Pharmacodynamics

+Osemozotan acts as an agonist of the serotonin 5-HT_{1A} receptor.
+It binds with almost 1,000 times greater affinity for the 5-HT_{1A} receptor than for most other serotonin, dopamine, or adrenergic receptors.
+Even with repeated exposure of 5-HT_{1A} receptors to osemozotan, there is no change in the number of receptors, unlike with other pharmaceutical agonists.

-It has been proposed that Osemozotan could be used as an analgesic agent because of its activation of 5-HT_{1A} receptors associated with an inhibitory serotonin-signaling pathway within the spinal cord which causes hypoalgesia and decreasing mechanical allodynia.
+It has been proposed that osemozotan could be used as an analgesic agent because of its activation of 5-HT_{1A} receptors associated with an inhibitory serotonin-signaling pathway within the spinal cord which causes hypoalgesia and decreasing mechanical allodynia.

-Aggressive behavior

 Osemozotan was found to decrease the incidence of fighting in mice similar to buspirone, diazepam, and tandospirone but required a lower pharmacologic dose to produce beneficial effects.
 Osemozotan showed dose-dependent anti-aggressive effects and was not shown to decrease motor coordination in the mice.

-Anxiety and depression

 When stimulated, 5-HT_{1A} receptors are shown to have anxiolytic and antidepressant pharmacologic effects.

-Obsessive-compulsive disorder

 OCD patients have been found to have increased 5-HT levels in the brain.
-With the use of Osemozotan as a 5-HT_{1A} agonist, there is a decrease in serotonergic activity in the brain, leading to possible anti-obsessional pharmacological action.
+With the use of osemozotan as a 5-HT_{1A} agonist, there is a decrease in serotonergic activity in the brain, leading to possible anti-obsessional pharmacological action.
 One animal mouse model used to test for OCD is known as the marble burying test, in which the amount of marbles buried within a certain time frame is recorded.
-Mice performed the marble burying test both with and without Osemozotan.
-With Osemozotan administration, the number of marbles buried was decreased with apparently little to no loss in motor coordination; these test results support the theory that Osemozotan may be useful in the treatment of OCD.
+Mice performed the marble burying test both with and without osemozotan.
+With osemozotan administration, the number of marbles buried was decreased with apparently little to no loss in motor coordination; these test results support the theory that osemozotan may be useful in the treatment of OCD.

-Drug dependence

 It has been noted that sensitization to cocaine may stem from action of the 5-HT_{1A }receptor.
-While the role of 5-HT receptors with methamphetamine is still not certain, the use of Osemozotan was found to decrease 5-HT levels in patients on repeated methamphetamine exposure; this may be a possibility for treatment of drug dependence with cocaine and methamphetamine.
+While the role of 5-HT receptors with methamphetamine is still not certain, the use of osemozotan was found to decrease 5-HT levels in patients on repeated methamphetamine exposure; this may be a possibility for treatment of drug dependence with cocaine and methamphetamine.